DSC publish new insights for Armed Forces charities

 Armed Forces charities show resilience despite increased challenges for the charity sector

 New independent research by DSC provides the latest analysis of the Armed Forces charity sector, with evidence, trends and insightful case studies from both small and large charities.
-Funded by Forces in Mind Trust (FiMT), this latest report is an important tool for charities to better understand the sector in which they operate, and to use this evidence to best support their beneficiaries.
+This latest report is an important tool for charities to better understand the sector in which they operate, and to use this evidence to best support their beneficiaries.

 The report explores the challenges and impact of the COVID-19 pandemic on Armed Forces charities, and provides analysis of how sector continues to provide support to its many beneficiaries.